TAMUSHPE/tamushpe-guides/docs/shpeathon26/final-presentation/description.md

 ## Requirements

 You have full creative control of your presentation, but make sure you incorporate each of the 4 phases into your presentation.
-This should include the introduction/establishment phase, design phase, marketing phase, and finance phase.
+This should include the introduction/establishment phase, design phase, marketing phase, and finance phase (it may be a good idea to include some of your deliverables in your presentation).

 ## Conditions

 `Time:` Please keep the presentation under 5 minutes.
 We will also have 2 min (Max) for questions.

-`Attire:` Business Casual / Professional.
+`Attire:` Business Professional.
 Plan with teammates so nobody is over/underdressed.

-`Order:` TBD by the winners of Jeopardy 👀
+`Order:` TBD by the winners of Wheel of Fortune 👀

-`Location:` ILCB 226 @ 1:00 pm (Be there early for donuts and coffee 🔥)
+`Location:` ETB 1034 @ 1:00 pm (Be there early for donuts and coffee 🔥)

+Good luck!